Take the FIRST Tech Challenge!

 Visit the GRANTS site page for available grants.
 Check back for updates and stay tuned for grant opportunities shared via FiM FTC Team Eblasts.

 Teams should carefully review grant eligibility requirements and application procedures.
-Participation in a sanctioned FIRST in Michigan event is a requirement of all grants.
+Participation in a sanctioned FIRST in Michigan FTC event is a requirement of all grants.

 - FTC Storefront product purchases can be made at any point in the season but are limited to once per season per product category.